 This is yet another simple, tasty, quick, and delicious Thai dish to add to your selection!

-- 10 oz.
-Banh Cuon Flat Rice Noodles or any other shaped rice noodles
+- 10 oz. flat rice noodles , such as Banh Cuon, or any other shaped rice noodles

-- 8 oz. white button mushrooms washed and de-stemmed
+- 8 oz. mushrooms , washed and de-stemmed

-- 1/2 white onion diced in large pieces
+- 1/2 onion , diced in large pieces

-Bing a large pot of water to boil.
-Add some vegetable oil and salt.
+- Bing a large pot of water to boil.
+Add some cooking oil and salt.
 Add the rice noodles and cook according to package, stirring frequently (note: rice noodles cook pretty quickly so be sure not to over cook them otherwise they will become mushy).
-Once the noodles are cooked, drain, wash with cold water, and toss with some vegetable oil to keep them from sticking together.
+Once the noodles are cooked, drain, wash with cold water, and toss with some cooking oil to keep them from sticking together.
 Set aside.

-In a large non-stick skillet or wok, heat 2 Tbsp. of vegetable oil on medium heat.
+- In a large non-stick skillet or wok, heat 2 tbsp of vegetable oil on medium heat.
 Add the garlic and fry for about 10-15 seconds.
 Add the onions, mushrooms, asparagus, and broccoli and toss to combine.
-Saute until all the vegetables are cooked and tender, yet still remain crispy.
+Saute on medium heat until all the vegetables are cooked and tender, yet still remain crispy.
 Note that all the water released from cooking the mushrooms should burn off while sautéing the vegetables.

-Add the rice noodles and combine (if you find that some of the rice noodles are stuck together, try to separate them when adding them to the vegetables).
+- Add the rice noodles to the sauteed veggies and combine (if you find that some of the rice noodles are stuck together, try to separate them using your fingers when adding them to the vegetables).